functionless/eventual-website/docs/learn/1-what-is-eventual.md

 ### Cross-Service Subscription

-... and routed between Services:
+And route them to other Services:

 ```ts
 invoiceService.subscribe({